-In Dynamic Yield, all campaigns, audiences, and assets are managed inside a Project.
-Many times, you have multiple entities: A website and mobile apps, or a website for each country, etc. You might manage these entities in one or more projects, we recommend reading up about how to determine if you want to use a single or multiple projects before getting started.
+In Dynamic Yield, all campaigns, audiences, and assets are managed inside a Site.
+Many times, you have multiple entities: A website and mobile apps, or a website for each country, etc. You might manage these entities in one or more sites, we recommend reading up about how to determine if you want to use a single or multiple sites before getting started.

-We also recommend that you read about Dynamic Yield's multilingual support, as this may affect the way you decide to implement your projects.
+We also recommend that you read about Dynamic Yield's multilingual support, as this may affect the way you decide to implement your sites.

 Dynamic Yield for Developers